GU-CLASP/LARP/venue.markdown

 ## Dinner Venue
 The conference dinner will take place on board M/S Eriksberg.
 We will take a 3-hour cruise in the Gothenburg archipelago.
 Most welcome on board!
 The boat will leave at 18:00 from [Stenpiren](https://maps.apple.com/?auid=15493928370620691955&address=Göteborg,Sweden&ll=57.7057857,11.9576227), which is 2.5 Km from the conference venue, accessible by walking or public transportation.
 Student volunteers will be available after the panel discussion to assist with directions.
+If you think you will be experiencing symptoms of sea sickness, we recommnd you to have needed medication with you.

 # Travel Information